forensic-architecture/scripts/linkchecker/readme.md

 ## ignoring some urls

-Some urls mau not be accessible in your geogra[hic region but are accessible outside.
+Some urls mau not be accessible in your geographic region but are accessible outside.
 If you have urls like this add them to the `ignoreList` array in `linkChecker.py`.
 Any ignored urls are included in the results of the `results.csv`